 These are guidelines for better communication for coaches, officials, parents, and anyone who loves the game of basketball.
 Understanding and following these rules can help alleviate some of the friction coaches and officials naturally experience and increase the enjoyment everyone involved in the game of basketball, from coach to player, official to fan, at any level, from youth league to the pros, deserves.

-Barbara Bleiweis is a working mom, high school basketball official, and youth sports advocate.
-She lives in McLean, Virginia raising two teenagers and two cats.
+Barbara Bleiweis is a working mom, high school basketball official, MomsTEAM blogger, and youth sports advocate.
+She lives in North Carolina.